Home » Symptoms » Dog Symptoms A-Z » Partial globe prolapse

 -

-Swelling around the eye: Often the area around the affected eye is swollen and reddened, indicating inflammation or trauma.
+Swelling around the eye: Often, the area around the affected eye is swollen and red, indicating inflammation or traumaA trauma refers to a physical injury or damage caused by external force.
+Traumas can range from simple cuts to severe multiple injuries..

 -